zushicat/single-image-SRGAN/README.md

 ### Some remarks on the functionality
 #### data_loader.py
 In fact, it's quite important to know what goes in and what goes out.
 In this implementation, I assume that I work with quite big images (in fact, the ones I use are 1600x1600 pixel, loaded and stored in RGB mode), which I can divide beforehand into smaller ones in order to reduce computation time **during** training.
 (Meaning: I want the time consuming stuff out of my way during the model training.)

 Since the model is working with image crops anyways (here, I chose 96x96 pixel, but that's up to you) I expand the training set by theoretically using each image divide.
 (Some implementations i.e. use only the upper left area of each image.)
 The "pre-crops" are 2 times bigger than the defined crop size (plus border).
-This takes the augmentation into account when i.e. after rotation the area at the borders must be filled.
-(The filling_mode is set to "reflect" which basically mirrors pixels into the empty areas, but, well, I want to stick with the original pixels.)
+This takes the augmentation into account when i.e. after rotation the areas at the image borders must be filled.
+(The filling_mode is set to "reflect" which basically mirrors pixels into the empty areas, but, well, I want to stick with the original pixels as close as possible.)

 Augmentation on such small images is fast, hence it's fine to call augmentation of a random (crop) image batch on each training step.

 Example calculation:
 - (i.e.) 200 images with 1600x1600 pixel
 - cop size 96x96 pixel
 - "pre-crop" size: 212x212 pixel
 - 7*7 -> 49 "pre-crops" per image
 - 49 * 200 -> 9800 train images (crops) for this image set

-If you take the additional augmentation into account then this should be more than sufficiant for a proper training.
-(Assuming that the actual content of the images is sufficiently balanced.)
+If you take the additional augmentation into account then this should be sufficiant training data for a proper training.
+(Assuming that the actual content of the image crops is balanced well enough.)

 The steps are as followed:
 - load a defined number of high res images
-- divide each high res images in single crops (slightly bigger than the "real" defined crop size)
+- divide each high res images in single crop:2x (plus border) bigger than the "real" defined crop size
 - store all high res crops in list
-- augment a defined batch (number) of (randomly taken) high res crops and crop to defined "real" crop size
+- augment a defined batch (number) of randomly taken high res crops and crop to defined "real" crop size (randomly chosen within this bigger crop)
 - resize high res crop with defined scale factor to low res crop
 - normalize values of both images arrays from (0,255) to (-1,1)
 - return this batch on function call (i.e. from training function)